 Here is everything you need to know about Thursday’s match.

-The Republic of Ireland team begin a new era against Bulgaria on Thursday night as Stephen Kenny takes charge of his first game as manager.
-Here is everything you need to know about the Uefa Nations League match between Bulgaria and the Republic of Ireland, including team news, TV details and kick-off time.
+The Republic of Ireland football team will play Andorra on Thursday.
+Stephen Kenny is looking to pick up his first victory in 11 games as Ireland manager.
+Here is everything you need to know about the friendly match between Andorra and the Republic of Ireland, including TV channel details and kick-off time.

 Who are Ireland playing against?